Davon Morgan: Richmond Raiders

-Virginia Tech Pro Day

-After realizing he wouldn't make the team, Morgan called up his college Defensive Coordinator, Bud Foster.
-Morgan asked if he could participate in the 2014 Virginia Tech pro-day.
-Bud Foster happily said he could.
-Morgan had a very strong performance at the Pro-Day.
-Many NFL coaches at the Virginia Tech Pro-Day were very impressed by Morgan's workout.
-Including Philadelphia Eagles Head Coach Chip Kelly who was in attendance.
+On December 23, 2012, Morgan signed with the Richmond Raiders.

 Philadelphia Eagles

 On May 19, 2014, Morgan signed with the Philadelphia Eagles as free agent.
 He was released on August 23, 2014.

 New Orleans VooDoo

 On October 28, 2014, Morgan was assigned to the New Orleans VooDoo.
 Morgan was placed on reassignment on February 23, 2015.

 Richmond Roughriders

-On December 22, 2017, it was announced that Morgan had re-signed with the Richmond Roughriders.
+On December 22, 2017, it was announced that Morgan had signed with the Richmond Roughriders.
 He started off the season strong with six solo tackles and one tackle for a loss in a win versus the High County Grizzlies.

+Coaching career

+On March 5, 2024, Morgan was named the head football coach for Bluefield State University.